shakeel-faiz/FF/04Apr-15/jpeg.md

-When it comes to digital images, the JPEG format is often the go-to choice for both casual and professional use.
-But what exactly is JPEG, and why has it become so popular?
-Understanding JPEG involves diving into how this format compresses images to balance quality and file size, and how it stacks up against other formats like PNG and GIF.
+When it comes to digital images, JPEG is a popular choice for many people, both for personal and professional use.
+But what is JPEG, and why is it so widely used?
+We'll look at how JPEG compresses images to keep a good balance between quality and file size, and see how it compares to other formats like PNG and GIF.

-We will answer the following questions about JPEG with in-depth knowledge.
-By the end of this exploration, you'll have a clear understanding of how JPEG fits into the broader landscape of image formats and when it's best to use it
+We'll cover all the key questions about JPEG.
+By the end, you'll have a good grasp of what JPEG is, how it fits into the world of image formats, and when you should use it.

-1. What is JPEG?
+1. **What is JPEG?**
-2. How does JPEG compression work?
+2. **How does JPEG compression work?**
-3. What is the difference between JPEG and other image formats like PNG or GIF?
+3. **What is the difference between JPEG and other image formats like PNG or GIF?**
-4. What are the benefits of using the JPEG format?
+4. **What are the benefits of using the JPEG format?**
-5. What are the drawbacks of JPEG?
+5. **What are the drawbacks of JPEG?**
-6. When should you use JPEG over other formats?
+6. **When should you use JPEG over other formats?**
-7. What is the difference between JPEG and JPG?
+7. **What is the difference between JPEG and JPG?**
-8. How does JPEG handle transparency?
+8. **How does JPEG handle transparency?**
-9. Can you recover quality from a compressed JPEG?
+9. **Can you recover quality from a compressed JPEG?**

 So let's get started.